AOMediaCodec/libavif/README.md

 <https://aomediacodec.github.io/av1-avif/>

-It is a work-in-progress, but can already encode and decode all AOM supported YUV formats and bit depths (with alpha).
+It can encode and decode all AOM supported YUV formats and bit depths (with alpha).

-For now, it is recommended that you check out/use [tagged releases](https://github.com/AOMediaCodec/libavif/releases) instead of just using the master branch.
-I will regularly create new versions as bugfixes and features are added.
+It is recommended that you check out/use
+[tagged releases](https://github.com/AOMediaCodec/libavif/releases) instead of just using the main branch.
+We will regularly create new versions as bug fixes and features are added.

 ## Usage